The Canada Fund for Local Initiatives - Eswatini

-The High Commission of Canada in Mozambique is pleased to launch its annual call for proposals for the Canada Fund for Local Initiatives (CFLI).
+The High Commission of Canada to the Kingdom of Eswatini based in Maputo is pleased to launch its annual call for proposals for the Canada Fund for Local Initiatives (CFLI).

 The CFLI is a program designed to support small-scale, high-impact projects in developing countries, which align with Global Affairs Canada’s thematic priority areas for engagement.
 The program is directed at projects conceived and designed predominantly by local partners.
 Projects are selected and approved by the relevant Canadian embassy or high commission.
 The CFLI also serves to support positive bilateral relations between Canada and recipient countries and their civil societies, by deepening contacts and supporting local endeavours.

 Normally, applicants may apply for up to a maximum of CAD $ 50,000 in funding per project.
 In exceptional cases, projects of up to CAD $ 100,000 may be considered.
 Consult the Currency converter for local currency equivalents.
 Please note that all contributions are made in Canadian dollars and then converted to the local currency.

 - All projects must be completed between the date of signature of the Contribution Agreement and February 2022.

 - Projects spanning two fiscal years (until February 2023) may be permitted depending on the project objectives and the complexity of activities.

 - The deadline for submission is July 18, 2021 at 23:59 (GMT+2).
 Applications submitted after this deadline will not be considered.
 Proposals should be submitted electronically to the following email: CFLI-MPUTO@international.gc.ca